Brookfield Asset Management Inc. (BAM) Just Got Our Attention

-Brookfield Asset Management Inc. (NYSE:BAM) went up by 1.17% from its latest closing price compared to the recent 1-year high of $57.83.
-The company’s stock price has collected 1.17% of gains in the last five trading sessions.
-Press Release reported 3 hours ago that Brookfield Infrastructure and Inter Pipeline Ltd. Provide Update on Strategic Transaction
+Brookfield Asset Management Inc. (NYSE:BAM) went down by -1.04% from its latest closing price compared to the recent 1-year high of $57.83.
+The company’s stock price has collected 0.66% of gains in the last five trading sessions.
+Press Release reported on 08/27/21 that Brookfield Infrastructure Announces Acquisition of Approximately 18.4 Million Additional Inter Pipeline Ltd. Common Shares

 Is It Worth Investing in Brookfield Asset Management Inc. (NYSE :BAM) Right Now?